 - Sign-up to your competitors’ newsletters

-- Check your competitors’ content and Page Sources of their website to see on which keywords are they paying attention and what content are they producing.
+- Check your competitors’ content and Page Sources of their website to see on which keywords they are paying attention and what content hey are producing.

-- Request a Demo account from Competitors App already filled with your competitors, and save 97 minutes of you and your team every day.
+- Request a Demo account from Competitors App already filled with your competitors, and save 97 minutes of you and your team’s every day.

-Yes, guys, it’s our software.
-But even if it isn’t, we will suggest you try Competitors App.
+Yes guys, it’s our software.
+But even if it isn’t, we are proposing you to try Competitors App.
 It really rocks!

 Knowing who are your competitors is good, but knowing what are they doing and what are their strategies is even better.